Waikato

 North Waikato

 • SH1 Pioneer Road (North): The Pioneer Road northbound off-ramp remains closed.
 Motorists should continue on SH1 and exit at Pōkeno northbound off-ramp, turn around at McDonald Road and head south using Pōkeno southbound on-ramp on SH1 to get off at Pioneer Road (South).
-Slip repairs will be ongoing until 31 May.
+Slip repairs will be ongoing until Friday 31 May.

-• Dragway Road to Island Block Road: There will be a full northbound closure on Wednesday 8 May between 10pm and 5am for maintenance work.
-Traffic will still be able to travel north using one of the southbound lanes.
+• SH1 Dragway Road to Island Block Road: There will be a full northbound closure on Thursday 16 May between 9pm and 5am to allow line marking to take place.